samuel-renaud/samuel_renaud.github.io/compact/index.md

 Therefore, I do expect that you will be relatively proactive about presenting and publishing your work--and of course I will as well, as we will be collaborating.
 This means that I will probably push you, at least while you are still less senior and don't have your own progress figured out yet, to write your paper at the same time as doing your research.
 I expect that you will present whatever research you have at least once a year at a reputable conference.
 My preference is for APS March Meeting, but the Biophysical Society of Canada is another possibility, or any conference that you believe fits your work that you can make a reasonable argument for.
 Please keep this in mind because the deadlines for submitting your work to such conferences are often very far ahead of the conferences themselves--you will probably be applying to present on work that you have not yet done, or at least not yet commpleted!
 This is perfectly normal and fine.
 If things go pear-shaped between application and conference, well, it happens, and you just present whatever you have.
 It's still extremely valuable experience.
 Also, please plan to work with me so that we can make sure to secure you travel funding, either from my own grants or from grants that you or I may need to apply for.

 You should ideally be publishing about one first-author paper every 1-1.5 years.
 This isn't a hard and fast rule; some papers take forever to get through peer review and some go through rapidly, and of course this is partly my responsibility as well as yours.
 I mostly say this to give you a vague idea of what the ideal goals would look like so that we can work towards them together.

+### Graduate School Progression, Milestones, and Policies

+Of course, in addition to the nuts and bolts of research, there's also the formal business of graduate school milestones, which are somewhat different depending on whether you are a MSc or a PhD student.
+Please make sure you interface with the graduate program advisor and understand the policies and requirements of our university!
+You are required to take three courses (I'm happy to help pick out the most useful ones), and ***if you get a failing grade you will have to withdraw from the program.
+Please do not fail a course*** (if you're struggling in a course you can (1) reach out to the professor and see if they think you'll be able to do well and if so what you would need to do (2) if need be, drop or disc it.
+This isn't ideal but it's much, much better than failing.)

+### Asking For Help

+Please come to me if something is going wrong and don't wait until it has already gone very wrong!
+Whether it's a mistake you made in your coding that means you're not sure of your results or a class that you bombed the midterm on, the longer you wait to tell me, the harder it is going to be for me to help you with.
+I'm much likelier to be frustrated if there ends up being a really bad situation because you didn't tell me than I am likely to be frustrated if you come to me in time for us to brainstorm fixes.
+I don't need you to be perfect, but I do expect you to reach out for help when it's needed.

 ### Further Reading